 Mary has a background in marketing, sales, and management.
 She currently works for the NBC and ABC affiliates in Grand Rapids WOOD TV8 and WOTV.
-She managed a group of five radio stations with Regent Broadcasting prior to joining WOOD TV8.
+She previously was the Sales Manager for a group of five radio stations with Regent Broadcasting.

 Mary won top honors for two national promotions she developed and executed with the Coca-Cola Company and PepsiCo.
 She was nominated for the 2019 YWCA Tribute Award and two local Addy Awards.
 Her hobbies include golf, international travel, and just hanging with family.
 Mary attended Davenport University and resides in Grand Rapids.